Jorge Chávez International Airport

 Jorge Chávez International Airport is the main international airport serving Lima, the capital of Peru.
 It is located in Callao, 11 km northwest of the Historic Centre of Lima, the nation's capital city, and 17 km from the district of Miraflores.
 In 2023, the airport served 22,876,785 passengers.
 Historically, the airport was the hub for Compañía de Aviación Faucett, which was the second oldest airline in the Americas, and Aeroperú, which served as Peru's flag carrier.
 Now it serves as a hub for many aviation companies.
 The airport was named after Peruvian aviator Jorge Chávez (1887–1910).
-It is among the busiest and largest airports in South America, providing international flights to North America, South America, Central America, the Caribbean and Europe, along with domestic flights in Peru.
+It is among the busiest and largest airports in South America and the busiest in Peru.

 In 2022, it entered the list of the 50 most important air hubs worldwide, occupying position number 47 after having been in position 58 in 2019 according to the international air statistics consultancy OAG.
 It is owned by the German transport company Fraport and operated by Lima Airport Partners.

-On April 3, 2023, a second runway and a new control tower came into operation that will facilitate the growth of air movement.
-On June 1, 2025, a new passenger terminal was opened due to the surge in passenger traffic, replacing the old terminal.
+On 3 April 2023, a second runway and a new control tower came into operation that will facilitate the growth of air movement.
+On 1 June 2025, a new passenger terminal was opened due to the surge in passenger traffic, replacing the old terminal.
 Initially, there were plans to convert the old terminal into a logistics center, although as of July 2025 the Peruvian government is evaluating re-opening it to increase capacity.